 What is a good amount of available credit?

-Experian reported that in 2020, the average credit card limit was just over $30,000, though credit limits vary widely by card issuer, credit card, and individual.
-A good amount of available credit is one that allows you to make all of the transactions that you need to make each month, with a little bit of buffer room.
+Currently the average credit card limit was just over $30,000, though credit limits vary widely by card issuer, credit card, and individual.
+A good amount of available credit is one that allows you to make all of the transactions that you need to make each month, with a little bit of buffer room, and without your utilization going above 30% of your limit.
 You should aim to put yourself into a financial position where you can pay off each of your credit card statements in full, each and every month.

 Photo credit: iStock/Georgii Boronin